MohitBhimrajka/project-agora/deployment/README.md

 # Deployment Directory

-This directory contains the scripts and configuration needed to deploy the Intelligent Support Triage agent to the **Google Cloud Vertex AI Agent Engine**.
+This directory contains the scripts and configuration needed to deploy the ADK Copilot agent to the **Google Cloud Vertex AI Agent Engine**.

 ## Overview